discord/access/README.md

 To use Cloudflare Access authentication, set up a [Self-Hosted Cloudflare Access Application](https://developers.cloudflare.com/cloudflare-one/applications/configure-apps/self-hosted-apps/) using a Cloudflare Tunnel.
-Then set the following variables in your `.env.production` file
+Next, set the following variables in your `.env.production` file:

 ```
 # Your Cloudflare "Team domain" under Zero Trust -> Settings -> Custom Pages in the Cloudflare dashboard